 Even though we have the trusty strong llamas to carry our gear, food and beverage into the mountains, it still is important for us to be as efficient as possible.
 This means keeping toiletries and other personal equipment to a minimum.
 Please use travel size toiletries.

 Mother Earth can unleash her fury with inches of snow and a temperature swing of more than 40 degrees!
 Or it can be warm and sunny.
 Either way, we must all be prepared with food, water, and weather protection.
 Plus we’ll need all our necessities and miscellaneous gear for a day of hunting.

 - Backpack approximately 2745 cu in/45 liters with ability to haul meat.
 We are fond of the Mystery Ranch Sawtooth 45.

 A backpack that can pack meat out is necessary.
 Especially for our self-guided hunters.
 Your backpack will carry your “day hunting essential gear”.
 Please note: when you have an animal down, our pack llamas may not be able to get right to kill spot.
 Therefore, as a team, you’ll have to pack your meat in your backpacks to a rendezvous spot accessible to the llamas.
 Checkout the Mystery Ranch Hunting Packs or similar.

 Fourth rule of our operation: protect the gear.

 A must!
 Get one that’s waterproof, has RED led, strobe, and lock mode.
-Bring extra batteries.
+Bring extra batteries or charging device.
+Keep in your backpack.
 Checkout Black Diamond headlamps or similar.

 - 2-3 L water bladder with drinking hose or 2 – 1 liter water bottles.